tangrams/tangram-docs/pages/styling-rules.md

 ```

 ####`outline`
 Optional element.
 Defines the start of an outline style block.
-See [[styling-rules#outline-parameters]].
+See [styling-rules#outline-parameters](styling-rules.md#outline-parameters).

 Can take the `draw` style parameters `color` and `width`, as defined above.

 ####`font`
 Optional element.
 Defines the start of a font style block.
-See [[styling-rules#font-parameters]].
+See [styling-rules#font-parameters](styling-rules.md#font-parameters).

 Enables labels.